dalleng/til/js/2023-01-07-nullish-coalescing-operator.md

 # Nullish coalescing operator (??)

 Returns the value on the right hand side if the value on the left hand side is `null` or `undefined`.
-Useful when you need to choose between a provided value or a default, but falsy values like `0` or `null` are valid options.
+Useful when you need to choose between a provided value or a default, but falsy values like `0` or `''` are valid options.

 ```nodejs